MattThommes/amplify-react-app/readme/README.dev.md

 │ Function │ amplifyreactappapirest1 │ Create    │ awscloudformation │
 └──────────┴─────────────────────────┴───────────┴───────────────────┘
 ```

+**NEEDS FURTHER UPDATING / TESTING:**

+When we connected the branches in Amplify UI, the API might have been auto-created (see API Gateway).
+Verify if you see a new API (should be two) created, and same for Lambda functions.

+If you do not see new API’s and Lambda’s, it is probably because the names are exactly the same.

 To get things in sync, pull down the environments from the cloud.